-Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and visit your website instead of getting a “this site can’t be reached” error message on their screens …
+Your domain name needs to be “hosted” somewhere.
+This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name from another website) and view your website instead of getting a “this website can’t be reached” error message …

 (Your domain has to live somewhere so people can find your website)

-Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) remain visible online 24/7 to visitors worldwide …
+Hosting your website with a reliable webhosting service provider ensures that all files associated with your domain name (e.g. your website files, email addresses, etc …) are made available online 24/7 to visitors worldwide …

 (Reliable webhosting keeps your website online 24/7 for users worldwide)

-Choosing a reliable hosting service, therefore, is an important step in the process of setting up your WordPress site.
+Choosing a good hosting service, therefore, is an important step in the process of setting up your WordPress site.

 Step 2: Setting Up Webhosting For WordPress